fabiofdsantos/2d-cutting-stock-problem/README.md

 ###### [2] Crossover (genetic algorithm).
 (2014, June 6).
 In *Wikipedia, The Free Encyclopedia*.
 Retrieved 11:30, May 25, 2015, from http://en.wikipedia.org/w/index.php?title=Crossover_(genetic_algorithm)&oldid=611874987
 ###### [3] Order1 Crossover Operator.
 In *Rubicite Interactive*.
 Retrieved 16:42, May 25, 2015, from http://www.rubicite.com/Tutorials/GeneticAlgorithms/CrossoverOperators/Order1CrossoverOperator.aspx
 ###### [4] Cycle Crossover - CX - Genetic Algorithms.
 (2014, November 16).
 In *YouTube*.
 Retrieved 14:28, May 25, 2015, from http://www.youtube.com/watch?v=85pIA2TYsUs
 ###### [5] A Comparative Analysis of PMX, CX and OX Crossover operators for solving Travelling Salesman Problem.
 In *International Journal of Latest Research in Science and Technology*.
-Vol.1, Issue 2: Page No. 98-101, July- August (2012).
+Vol.1, Issue 2: Page No. 98-101, July-August (2012).

 ---